codedoeseverything/devops-ecs/cfn-templates/ecs-service.yml.md

     Type: String
     Default: nginx
   DesiredCount:
-    Description: 'The number of simultaneous tasks, that you want to run on the cluster.'
+    Description: 'The number of simultaneous tasks, which you specify by using the TaskDefinition property, that you want to run on the cluster.'
     Type: Number
     Default: 2
     ConstraintDescription: 'Must be >= 1'